-The Water and Sewer departments serve over 1,700 customers, providing water, sewer and irrigation.
+The Water and Sewer departments serve over 1,800 customers, providing potable water and wastewater services.
 The City undertook a Rate Study for the Water and Wastewater Enterprise Fund in order to provide for future planning and funding necessary to properly maintain the System Infrastructure, improve the quality of the operation and provide for future needs.
 As a result of this study a new rate system was adopted and implemented during the last quarter of fiscal year 2014 with an ordinance providing for rate increases effective October 1st of 2015, 2016, and 2017 with increases based upon CPI adjustments in years 2018 and forward.
 This was a major rate change in the way the City bills for utility services.
 Each unit attached to the water and sewer system is required to pay a base fee even when the unit is not utilizing service.

-Part of the reason that people live in this community is our ability to provide water and sewer services.
+A significant benefit to our citizens is the consistent and dependable water and wastewater services provided.
 As such, every property owner is obligated to help absorb the fixed costs associated with this portion of the infrastructure, even when consumptive services are not being provided.
 Therefore, a "Service Availability Fee" was established.
 The balance is a variable charge based on consumption.

-During this fiscal year, operating revenues increased by 4.98% or \$73,164.
-Water and Sewer fund operating expenditures decreased \$41,141 or 0.5%, exclusive of depreciation and debt service.
-Airport Fund operating revenues increased by \$6,417, or 5.3% mainly due to fuel sales.
-Sanitation and Stormwater operating revenues remained relatively stable with nominal increases of \$2,764 and \$1,119, respectively, over the previous year.
+During this fiscal year, operating revenues increased by 4.1% or \$65,585 due to growth in the City.
+Water and Sewer fund operating expenditures increased \$44,150 or 4.4%, exclusive of depreciation and debt service.
+Sanitation Fund operating revenues increased by \$36,185 or 5.1% and Stormwater increased by \$18,905 or 15.7% both due to development in the City.
+The Airport Fund operating revenues remained relatively stable with a nominal increase of \$5,796, or 4.3% due to increased hangar rentals.